static-void/i915-nolvds/README.md

+x220/x230 patches for nitrocaster or KK or similar FHD/2K mod boards.

+This fixes the following issues:
+1. Extra "ghost" LVDS output
+2. Brightness controls don't work
+3. Laptop doesn't sleep properly when the lid is closed
+4. VTs may not work

+Notes:
+* With 1vyrain you can disable LVDS, which fixes the ghost output, but the internal DP still doesn't appear as eDP and only presents one resolution, and the other issues are still present.
+* With a non-nitrocaster boards this will not fix the brightness controls, but it does fix the other issues.

-Updated from the original here: https://github.com/alexdelifer/i915-nolvds
+This is updated from the original here: https://github.com/alexdelifer/i915-nolvds

+Changes from the original are as follows:
-Patches updated to work on 5.4.0.
+* Patches updated to work on 5.4.0.

-Changed to work on debian based distros, but hopefully still works on other distros.
+* Changed to work on debian based distros, but hopefully still works on other distros.

-Worth noting that if you installed 1vyrain you can choose to have the BIOS disable LVDS when you do the installation, but the internal DP still doesn't appear as eDP, brightness controls still don't work, and for me the laptop doesn't sleep properly when the lid is closed.
-This fixes those issues.

-As part of the patching process the makefile will now replace the product name in `patches/i915-no-lvds.patch` with the one found in `/sys/devices/virtual/dmi/id/board_name` (which is the same as that reported by `sudo dmidecode | grep -A3 '^System Information'`, although I find (with 1vyrain) it isn't necessary.
+* As part of the patching process the makefile will now replace the product name in `patches/i915-no-lvds.patch` with the one found in
+`/sys/devices/virtual/dmi/id/board_name` (which is the same as that reported by `sudo dmidecode | grep -A3 '^System Information'`, although I find (with 1vyrain) it isn't necessary.

 Original readme text follows: